nidrissi/web/content/misc/a2b/src/features/Help/faq.md

 It sometimes contains information that should go in other fields:

-- “XX pages”: should go in the `pagetotal` field (used by default for `@book` entries only, other types requires special configuration);
+- "XX pages": should go in the `pagetotal` field (used by default for `@book` entries only, other types requires special configuration);
-- “to appear in J. XYZ”: convert the entry to `@article`, put the journal in `journaltitle`, and set `pubstate` to `forthcoming`;
+- "to appear in J. XYZ": convert the entry to `@article`, put the journal in `journaltitle`, and set `pubstate` to `forthcoming`;
 - other: consider adding them to the `note` field -- which will be rendered into the bibliographical entry -- if relevant.

 ### Do you deal with capital letters?

-No. If a title contains a letter that should always be kept capitalized (e.g. at the beginning of a proper noun), then you should add braces around that letter.
+No. If a word contains a letter that should always be kept capitalized (e.g. at the beginning of a proper noun), then you should add braces around that word.
 This should not be done for _every_ capital letter in the title.
-Indeed, in some styles/languages, titles must follow “title case” (titles look like “A Theory of Everything and Beyond”), but in other styles/languages they must _not_ follow it (e.g. in French titles must look kike “Théorie du tout et du reste”).
-BibLaTeX already handles this automatically; don't force its hand.
+Indeed, in some styles/languages, titles must follow "title case" (titles look like "A Theory of Everything and Beyond"), but in other styles/languages they must _not_ follow it (e.g. in French titles must look like "Théorie du tout et du reste").
+BibLaTeX already handles this automatically, so do not force its hand.
 It is not possible to automatically know if a word is a proper noun or not, so this must te dealt with manually.

-_Remark_. if you want a word to keep its capitalization, you should enclose the whole words in curly brackets, not just the first tetter.
-Enclosing the first letter only breaks the automatic [kerning](https://en.wikipedia.org/wiki/Kerning).
-See BibLaTeX’s documentation for more details.
+_Remark_. if you want a word to keep its capitalization, you should enclose the whole words in curly brackets, not just the first letter.
+Enclosing the first letter breaks [kerning](https://en.wikipedia.org/wiki/Kerning).
+See BibLaTeX's documentation for more details.

-### Do you deal with math?
+### Do you deal with mathematical expressions?

 In titles, everything between a pair of dollar signs is enclosed by braces: `$...$` becomes `{"{$...$}"}`.
 This is relatively crude and may require manual intervention.